stablekernel/aqueduct/source/docs/tut/executing-queries.md

 }
 ```

 This query does two interesting things.
-First, it uses the `where` property to filter heroes that have the same `id` as the path variable.
+First, it uses the `where` method to filter heroes that have the same `id` as the path variable.
 For example, `/heroes/1` will fetch a hero with an `id` of `1`.
 This works because `Query.where` adds a SQL WHERE clause to the query.
 We'd get the following SQL:

 ```sql
 SELECT id, name FROM _question WHERE id = 1;
 ```

-The `where` property is actually an instance of `Hero`, so it will have an `id` and `name` property.
-We apply *matchers* to those properties.
-A matcher is a function or constant that starts with the word `where` - like `whereEqualTo()`.
-By applying matchers, we specify which values and operators are used in the WHERE clause.
+The `where` method uses the *property selector* syntax.
+This syntax is a closure that takes an argument of the type being queried, and must return a property of that object.
+This creates an expression object that targets the selected property.
+By invoking methods like `equalTo` on this expression object, a boolean expression is added to the query.

-!!! tip "Matching All the Things"
+!!! tip "Property Selectors"
-    There are a lot of matchers available to build different queries.
-All matchers start with the word `where` and can be found by searching the [API reference](https://www.dartdocs.org/documentation/aqueduct/latest/).
+    Many query configuration methods use the property selector syntax.
+Setting up a keyboard shortcut (called a Live Template in IntelliJ) to enter the syntax is beneficial.
+A downloadable settings configuration for IntelliJ exists [here](../intellij.md) that includes this shortcut.

-The `fetchOne()` execution method will return a single object that fulfills all of the matchers applied to the query's `where`.
+The `fetchOne()` execution method will fetch a single object that fulfills all of the expressions applied to the query.
 If no database row meets the criteria, `null` is returned.
 Our controller returns a 404 Not Found response in that scenario.

 We have now written code that fetches heroes from a database instead of from in memory, but we don't have a database - yet.

 !!! tip "Use fetchOne() on Unique Properties"
-    If more than one object meets the criteria of a `fetchOne()`, an exception is thrown.
-It's only safe to use `fetchOne()` when applying a matcher to a unique property, like a primary key.
+    If more than one database row meets the criteria of a `fetchOne()`, an exception is thrown.
+It's only safe to use `fetchOne()` when applying an expression to a unique property, like a primary key.

 Setting Up a Database
 ---